 You will first need to upload your SVG file to Cricut Design Space if you haven’t done so already.
 You can read here to learn how to do that.

 Once you’ve uploaded your design, you’ll want to size it accordingly to fit on the glass (so, it needs to be smaller than 8″x10″ if you’re using an 8×10 frame).
 You can also read how to resize images in Design Space here.

 Select all the objects by clicking on Select All.
 Then right-click somewhere on the image and click on Attach.
 You want to attach all the layers so that they cut as one layer.

-Since we are going to apply the adhesive side of the vinyl to the back of the glass, you’ll want to select “Mirror” image by clicking on the button beside the word Mirror on the left hand side of the screen.
+Since we are going to apply the adhesive side of the vinyl to the back of the glass, you’ll want to select the “Mirror” image by clicking on the button beside the word Mirror on the left-hand side of the screen.
 The grayed button will turn green to indicate Mirror image has been selected.